CompEphys-team/DroSort/README.md

 For that purpose, the parameter 'cluster_limit_train' would set the number of clusters after which there should be no more training and it should only merge.

-The algorithm might get stucked in a certain number of clusters, to avoid that, the merge probability parameter is modified after n unsuccessful merges (n is defined by it_no_merge').
+The algorithm might get stacked in a certain number of clusters, to avoid that, the merge probability parameter is modified after n unsuccessful merges (n is defined by it_no_merge').

 #######TODO image